Funding a Collaboration With Essential Partners

 On this page you'll find some of the ways that partners who lacked immediate access to a budget have funded their collaborations—large and small—with Essential Partners, including:

 - Middle and High Schools

 We hope that this resource will offer inspiration and creative support.
 If you're working on a grant application or proposal, you may find the following resources useful:

 - Language for including Essential Partners in a proposal

 - Information about EP's field-leading evaluation program

-- An impact update with recent evaluation data
+- Our FY23 Annual Report with evaluation data

 If you aren't already in touch with a member of our program team about the scope and cost of a collaboration, please reach out.
 No matter your available resources, we remain your essential partners in the work of building a more inclusive, constructive future.